cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 **Date:** September 16, 2026
 **Time:** 11:00–12:30

 This session explores some of the **meteorological and hydrological data management systems currently used by participating countries**.
-We will look at potential data integration workflows, including examples of **AQUARIUS–HydroServer** and **Climsoft–WIS2Box** integration.
+We will look at potential data integration workflows, including examples of **AQUARIUS-HydroServer** and **Climsoft-WIS2Box** integration.

 The session will also provide time for discussion, allowing participants to identify the **data sources, integration needs, and potential challenges** they anticipate when connecting HydroServer and WIS2Box with their existing data management systems.